telescopeѲptics.net ▪▪▪▪ CONTENTS

 5.1.2. seeing error: limiting resolution, Strehl, otf

 Due to the random nature of seeing-induced error, the Strehl approximation for non-random aberrations, given by Eq.
-56 becomes inaccurate for larger errors, considerably more than it is for conventional aberrations (FIG. 51).
-The effect is mainly due to the roughness error component, whose increase reduces the average relative size of wavefront irregularity, while at the same time increasing its average RMS error.
+56 becomes inaccurate for larger errors, considerably more than it is for conventional aberrations (FIG. 97).
+The effect could be mainly due to the roughness error component, whose increase reduces the average relative size of wavefront irregularity, while at the same time increasing its average RMS error.
 Similarly to ordinary surface roughness, narrow zones and turned edge, the increase in the P-V (and thus RMS) error after a certain point begins to drain less energy out of the Airy disc, with the main effect gradually becoming merely spreading the energy out wider.
-As a result, the increase in the RMS (surface or wavefront) error is followed by relatively slower Strehl degradation, as given by the relation derived by Racine (The Telescopic Point-Spread Function, 1996) for long-exposure "seeing Strehl":

-e being the natural logarithm base (e~2.718, rounded off to three decimals), φ2 =1.03(D/r0)5/6 =(2πφL)2 is the phase variance across the pupil, where φL=0.162(D/r0)5/6 amounts to the time-averaged (long-exposure) RMS phase error induced by seeing (Eq.
+Variance is directly related to the standard deviation, i.e. the RMS error.
+If φ2=(2πφL)2 is the phase variance across the pupil, then φL=0.162(D/r0)5/6 amounts to the time-averaged (long-exposure, defined as an exposure significantly longer than the coherence time) RMS wavefront error induced by seeing (Eq.
 52.1).
-So, for D/r0=1, the average RMS phase error φL=0.162, giving φ2=1.03, and the seeing Strehl S=0.445; for nominally identical linear RMS wavefront error ω of non-random aberrations the Strehl (from Mahajan's approximation) is 0.357.
+So, for D/r0=1, the average RMS wavefront error φL=0.162, giving φ2=1.03, and the seeing Strehl S=0.445; for the nominally identical linear RMS wavefront error ω of non-random aberrations the Strehl (from Mahajan's approximation) is 0.357.

-Simpler long-exposure Strehl approximation, for (D/r0)~1 and larger, is S~1/[1+1.23(D/r0)2], and even simpler, for (D/r0) values over 5, is S~1/(D/r0)2.
+A simpler long-exposure Strehl approximation, for (D/r0)~1 and larger, is S~1/[1+1.23(D/r0)2], and even simpler, for (D/r0) values over 5, is S~1/(D/r0)2.
 A quick long exposure seeing Strehl approximation, empirically fitted for (D/r0) around 1 and smaller is S~1-0.55(D/r0).

 The exact Strehl values from the Racine's paper are given in the following table.